jarkkokovala/distsys19/project1/documentation/measurements.md

 Client code was altered so that a simple loop was introduced to perform the measurements.
 Random payloads (=file content) were generated with the python3 lorem library.
 The measuring cod is not included in the repository.

-Before measuring to simulate a more realistic setting random latency (described below) was introduced in the system.
+To simulate a more realistic setting random network latency (described below) was introduced in the system before measuring,

 Measurement data can be found from the [data](./data/mean_110ms_latency) subdirectory.